wheelybird/ldap-totp-schema/README.md

 ### 3. Create Service Account for PAM Authentication

-If you're using this schema with PAM modules (such as `libpam-ldapd` for password authentication and a custom TOTP PAM module for OTP verification), you'll need a service account that can:
+If you're using this schema with PAM modules such as [pam-ldap-totp-auth](https://github.com/wheelybird/pam-ldap-totp-auth) you'll might want to use a service account that can:

 - Bind to LDAP and search for users (for password authentication)
 - Read `totpSecret` for OTP verification